Research

 Some key questions that inform my research:

-- What new physical phenomena emerge from the interplay of topology, symmetry and interactions in nonlinear optical systems?
+- What physical phenomena arise from engineered interactions in nonlinear optical systems?

 - How can we robustly control noise in quantum systems and generate non-classical states of light?